-Crunchy chocolate biscuit tart, creamy cream cheese, white chocolate, biscuit crunch and a topping of many Oreo pieces.
-All together in one cake.
+Crunchy chocolate biscuit tart, cream cheese, white chocolate and a topping of many Oreo pieces.
+All together in this delicious no-bake oreo cheesecake.
 Sounds good?
 It is!

-If you can not quite understand the Oreohype: don't bother, just take a look at another recipe on our page.
-To all the others, who like me are easily addicted to the little nasty chocolate double biscuits, I'll make it even harder to resist: this No-Bake Oreo cheesecake is not only a great combination of crispness and creaminess, chocolate and milk, black and white, Yin and Yang but also done quickly.
+If you can not quite understand the Oreohype: don't bother; just take a look at another recipe on our page.
+To all the others, who like me are easily addicted to the little chocolate double biscuits, I'll make it even harder to resist: this No-Bake Oreo cheesecake is not only a great combination of crispness and creaminess, chocolate and milk, black and white, Yin and Yang but also done quickly.

 No-Bake Oreo Cheesecake

 For the base

-For the covering
+For the topping

-- ⅗ cup white chocolate
+- 100 grams (¾ cup) white chocolate

-- 2 packs cream stabilizer
+- 2 packets cream stiffener

 - Oreo cookies, for the decoration

-- Roughly chop the Oreos and add to the cream.
-Spread the cream on the pan and smooth it out.
-Put the cake in the fridge for about 3 hours.
-Decorate with biscuits (small pieces) and serve well chilled.
+- Coarsely chop the Oreos and add to the cream.
+Spread the cream on the base and smooth it out.
+Place cake in the refrigerator for about 3 hours.
+Decorate with the cookie (pieces) and serve well chilled.

 Since the recipe is already quite lush, I made the cake in a small mold.
 If you want a regular one with 10 in/26 cm, you can double the ingredients.
 Or you can make a big batch of Oreo cupcakes.
 Maybe now you got a craving for one of my other super delicious cheesecakes (with baking)?
 For example, the classic recipe or the low carb & sugar-free one?